HXX97/EDGQA/README.md

 of the test.
 The cache needs to be built the first time the QA is run and is available when it is run again.
 Use the arguments `use_cache` and `create_cache` above to set the cache tool.

+**[Optional]** The cache of linking results is available on this [Google Drive dir](https://drive.google.com/drive/folders/1-JX9VfyDqA51aVZ35HSCtSkvTLpsc-Aw?usp=sharing).
+Please set it to the current directory, i.e., `EDGQA/cache`.
+It is optional for running EDGQA.

 ### 2.2 PointerNetwork Arguments

 Run `cn/edu/nju/ws/edgqa/handler/PointerNetworkQA.java` by following CLI arguments: